ahdee/workshop.PSPG-245B.2/README.md

 Moroever you may have some issues with install org.Hs.eg.db, clusterProfiler or DOSE if so please ignore it since it is recommended but not required.
 ---

+# Overview
-In this workshop you will learn about the fundamentals of how to download and utilize cancer genomic data.
-By the end of the course you should be able to generate your own full R markdown for your assigned TCGA ID, including plots and identification of actionable mutations and/or gene.
+In this workshop, you will be introduced to the fundamentals of downloading and utilizing cancer genomic data.
+Upon completion of the course, you will be able to produce your own comprehensive R Markdown for your assigned TCGA ID, featuring plots and the identification of impactful mutations and/or genes.
+We will be covering the following concepts.

 1. Basic bioinformatic workflow: from sample to identifying potentially targetable mutations.
 Types of sequencing, e.g. WES and WGS, and also DNA vs RNA